-Communication Skills and Customer-Services
+Communication Skills and Customer Service

-- Conducted searches on hundreds of individuals and vehicles entering controlled space. - Ensured zero security breaches and 100% understanding of and compliance with the government security regulations. - Fostered customer loyalty by providing friendly and efficient service to hundreds of customers each week. - Troubleshot electrical equipment which required speedy diagnosis through visual assessment and verbal reports.
-Correctly identified issues with electronics and repaired equipment ensuring that any nonoperational equipment was back in service within 24 hours. - Utilized computers, communication equipment and personal navigation devices to complete tasks quickly and accurately. - Communicated weekly status reports of ongoing projects and problem resolution through verbal and written presentations to leadership and stake holders.
+- Conducted searches on hundreds of individuals and vehicles entering controlled space. - Ensured zero security breaches and 100% understanding of and compliance with the government security regulations. - Fostered customer loyalty by providing friendly and efficient service to hundreds of customers each week.